 Without a dose of daily creativity, I feel like something in my life is missing.

-In my first memory, I clutch a little red book with gilded gold pages and a mini pencil.
+In my first memory, I clutch a little red book with gilded gold pages in one hand and a mini pencil in the other hand.
 I want to write a story.
 Even though I know that the marks I make weren’t making real words, I make them anyway.
-To this day, I continue to write in blank journals and have added the element of visual images to enrich and deepen the experience.
+To this day, I continue to write in blank journals and add the element of visual images to enrich and deepen the experience.

 I love that as children we are encouraged to be creative.
 Unfortunately, as adults, we don’t always have someone to take us by the hand and lend encouragement.
 I am here to take you by the hand so you can discover and access your creative potential.